legendcrazyman/SyedBot/README.md

 Geocode | https://geocode.xyz/api
 TimeZoneDB | https://timezonedb.com/api

-Note that leaving empty string is fine as the associated commands will cease to function.
+Note: leaving an empty string is fine, but the associated commands will cease to function.

 # Commands
 ## Anime
 **anime** `title`
-> Display info for a show
+> Display info for a piece of anime media

 **anirand** `type:value1-value2` `type:value`
-> Returns a random anime, optional parameters are available to limit the selection of anime to random with.
+> Returns a random anime, with optional parameters available to narrow the selection.
-The `type` can be either upper/lower case of the character.
+`type` is case insensitive

 Type | Example value(s)
 ------------ | -------------
 y (Year) | `2021` or `1940-2022`
-g (Genres) | `Action` `` delimit by any combination of `,` or ` `
+g (Genres) | `Action` `` delimited by any combination of `,` or ` `
 s (Score) | `22` or `60-80`

 **anistaff** `name`
-> Returns the detail of the person that participated in anime.
+> Returns the detail of the person that was staff in an anime.

 **anichar** `name`
 > **anistaff** but for characters in anime.